-chemical.
-In West Virginia, Tier II forms are required to include the chemical name as indicated on the SDS, an estimate in ranges of the maximum amount of the chemical present at any time during the preceding calendar year and the average daily amount, a brief description of the hazards and manner of storage, and the location of the chemical at the facility.
-405
+As stated above, Freedom was subject to Section 311 and 312 reporting requirements given that MCHM is considered a hazardous chemical under the HCS.
+Like most states, compliance with these requirements in West Virginia is fulfilled through the submission of a Tier II Emergency and Hazardous Chemical Inventory Form for the applicable chemicals within 90 days of exceeding the threshold for that chemical.
+In West Virginia, Tier II forms are required to include the chemical name as indicated on the SDS, an estimate in ranges of the maximum amount of the chemical present at any time during the preceding calendar year and the average daily amount, a brief description of the hazards and manner of storage, and the location of the chemical at the facility.383

 ERT, Freedom's predecessor, had submitted these Tier II forms.
 These forms are backward-looking and are used to report information on chemicals at the facility in the previous year.
 As such, 2012 is the most recent year for which a Tier II has been submitted since, at the time of the accident, the 2013 calendar year had recently ended and Freedom was not yet required to submit its Tier II for that year.
-All six of the Tier II forms filed by ERT listed Crude MCHM as being an "immediate (acute) physical and health hazard."
+All six of the Tier II forms filed by ERT listed MCHM as being an "immediate (acute) physical and health hazard."
 The forms also stated that the maximum daily amount onsite and the average daily amount onsite was between 100,000 and 999,999 pounds.
 These forms reported large quantities of hazardous chemicals located next to the area's only source of drinking water and therefore should have been used in planning for such an incident.